Weka Pass Railway: Track

 On 3 June 1990, trains started operating to Gate No. 2.
 Trains then started operating to Frog Rock in June 1991, and to Herberts Crossing on 23 August 1992.
-The line later reached Timpendean, but due to the lack of a suitable picnic area, trains were only allowed to run to Herberts Crossing.
-On 11 September 1999 was marked as a historic day for the WPR, as it was the day for opening of the line to Waikari, and also the official opening day of the WPR.
+The line later reached Timpendean, but due to the lack of a suitable picnic area, trains were only allowed to run to Herberts Level Crossing.
+On 11 September 1999 was marked as a historical day for the WPR, as it was the day for the grand opening of the new line to Waikari, and also the official opening day of the WPR.
 A "members train" was hauled by DGs 770 and 791 and travelled all the way to Waikari, and after dropping the members off at the platform, the train was propelled back, where the DGs were placed into the turntable road, and F 163 sat in the loop with the "members train".
 A "special guest train", which was hauled by A 428, followed soon after.
 WD 357 sat at the end of the line at the stop block.
 In 2001, a new turn-out was installed in the yard in Waipara.